More Info on the June UK Amstrad Group Meet

 The good news is yes – you absolutely can!

 As an attendee, you are also welcome to bring along any bits you would like to sell to other attendees.
 We will be providing three red “Bring ‘n’ Buy” tables which will be directly in front of the stage.
+These are marked out on the floor plan which will be sent a couple of days before the meet.

 Please note, UKAG takes no responsibility for any attendee sales that take place.
 It’s down to you and the buyer to work it out.
 We provide the tables as a courtesy.
-That’s the limit of our involvement.

 Q&A

-Q: is there a final table plan?
+Q: Is there a final table plan?

 A: The final table plan will be sent to attendees 48 hours before the event.